Alixyvette/CS351-Systems-Programming/mp-cache-Alixyvette/README.md

 function.
 It then evaluates each trace by running the reference simulator on a cache with parameters (*s=5*, *E=1*, *b=5*).

-For example, to test your registered transpose functions on a *32 &times; 32* matrix, rebuild `test-trans`, and then run it with the appropriate values for *M* and *N*:
+For example, to test the registered transpose functions on a *32 &times; 32* matrix, rebuild `test-trans`, and then run it with the appropriate values for *M* and *N*: